-In December 2014 the IASB issued amendments to IAS 1 Presentation of Financial Statements as part of its major initiative to improve presentation and disclosure in financial reports (the "Disclosure Initiative").
-The amendments are effective for annual periods beginning on or after January 1, 2016.
+In December 2014, the IASB issued amendments to IAS 1 Presentation of Financial Statements as part of its major initiative to improve presentation and disclosure in financial reports (the "Disclosure Initiative").
+The amendments are effective for years beginning on or after January 1, 2016.
 Early adoption is permitted.

-These amendments will not require any significant change to current practice, but should facilitate improved financial statement disclosures.
+These amendments will not require any significant change to current practice, but should facilitate improved consolidated financial statement disclosures.

-The Corporation intends to adopt these amendments in its financial statements for the annual period beginning on January 1, 2016.
-The Corporation does not expect the amendments to have a material impact on the financial statements.
+The Corporation intends to adopt these amendments in its consolidated financial statements for the year beginning on January 1, 2016.
+The Corporation does not expect the amendments to have a material impact on its consolidated financial statements.

 4 .
-Business acquisition
+Business acquisitions